Reading

 Students are invited to read up to 6 books from a pre-determined shortlist, judge which one they consider to be the best, and submit a book review online.
 These reviews are considered in order to award ‘The Book of the Year’ to the winning author – after all the winner of a children’s book prize, should be voted for by the children themselves!

-Every year schools across the UK and abroad take part in the prestigious Yoto Carnegies Book Award & Carnegie Shadowing Awards for outstanding writing and illustration, respectively.
+Every year schools across the UK and abroad take part in the prestigious Carnegies for outstanding writing and illustration.

 Students are invited to read as many books from a pre-determined shortlist as possible, and then meet up with students from other local schools, to debate which book they thought was best.